Red Hood and the Outlaws: Vol. 2

 Batman starts brutally beating up Red Hood, with Red Hood taunting Batman that he hated the Joker, yet he hits Jason harder than he hits The Joker, as well as explaining that with Penguin gone, no more lives would be ruined.
 Bizarro knocks down Batman and takes Red Hood to their ruined headquarters.
 Bizarro decides to open up a portal and send in the whole headquarters to prevent destruction in Gotham City.
 Artemis kisses Red Hood before she is sucked in, and Batman finds Red Hood and defeats him soundly.
 Batman plans to take in Red Hood when Roy Harper/Arsenal shoots Batman with an arrow and takes Red Hood to safety.
 While healing, Arsenal invites Red Hood on a lead to find a gang called the Underlife.
 At the end, Arsenal tells Jason that he has to go to the Sanctuary to deal with his addiction and PTSD.
 A few days later, Jason gets a new costume and haircut, and is on a bus when he finds a woman named Melissa Mitchell (an FBI agent) on the ground bleeding; he takes her to a bus.
 The bus is stopped by a group of gang members who want the Feeb (Melissa).
 Jason gets out and brutally beats them; when he returns to the bus, Melissa recognizes Jason as Red Hood who shot Penguin and pulls out her gun.
-She doesn't shoot him after Jason points out the law didn't save her partner.
+She does not shoot him after Jason points out the law did not save her partner.
 Jason finds Underlife's gang members in a police station with a dirty cop, beats all the gang members, and kills the dirty cop.
 Jason gives Melissa her partner's badge, and Melissa reluctantly agrees to help Jason.

 Jason goes to a diner to confront a gang member who works for the Underlife, and he beats most of the members in the diner.
 One gang member injects himself with chemicals to make him look bigger, but Bruce Wayne knocks him out.
 Bruce says that The Penguin did not die yet, so Jason still did not break their deal.
 Jason asks if Bruce is here to criticize him, but Bruce says that Roy is dead.
 Jason is shocked at first but hides his sadness.
-Bruce and Jason make amends and Bruce says that Jason can do whatever he wants as long as it's not in Arkham or Gotham.
+Bruce and Jason make amends and Bruce says that Jason can do whatever he wants as long as it is not in Arkham or Gotham.
 Jason leaves a last voicemail for Roy, saying that Roy was his best friend.
 Jason then goes to a town called Appleton to make his move against the Underlife, while someone is spying on him.